edemhost/edemhost/README.md

 ---

-### ⚔️ Sobre mí
+### ⚔️ About Me

-- 🧠 Pentester en crecimiento con foco en seguridad ofensiva y automatización
+- 🧠 Growing pentester with a focus on offensive security and automation
-- 💻 Desarrollador de herramientas open-source para hardening, OSINT y análisis
+- 💻 Developer of open-source tools for hardening, OSINT, and analysis
-- 🧬 Explorador constante del anonimato, scraping y evasión digital
+- 🧬 Constant explorer of anonymity, scraping, and digital evasion

 ---

-### 🧪 Proyecto Principal
+### 🧪 Main Project

-> 🧠 Actualmente enfocado en el desarrollo y evolución de mi herramienta insignia:
+> 🧠 Currently focused on the development and evolution of my flagship tool:

 - 🔍 [`SocialStalker`](https://github.com/edemhost/socialstalker-showcase):
-  OSINT scanner avanzado para rastrear presencia digital por nombre de usuario en más de 100 plataformas.
+  Advanced OSINT scanner to track digital presence by username across 100+ platforms.
-  Incluye exportación automática, soporte TOR/proxy, y módulo ético de análisis.
+  Includes auto-export, TOR/proxy support, and an ethical analysis module.

 ---

-### 💻 Stack Técnico
+### 💻 Tech Stack

-- Lenguajes: `Python`, `Bash`, `PowerShell`, `JavaScript`
+- Languages: `Python`, `Bash`, `PowerShell`, `JavaScript`
-- Seguridad: `Burp Suite`, `Nmap`, `Wireshark`, `Metasploit`
+- Security: `Burp Suite`, `Nmap`, `Wireshark`, `Metasploit`
-- Automatización: `Tkinter`, `Discord.py`, `OSINT`, `Regex`, `Docker`
+- Automation: `Tkinter`, `Discord.py`, `OSINT`, `Regex`, `Docker`

 ---